not done brewing

 Gianna’s additional excuses or back up arguments for missing school are equally valid.
 She is currently getting good grades and always has.
 She doesn’t ever struggle in school, and she takes advanced classes.
 Plus, I’ve also made the choice of talking to her openly about how ridiculous I think the school system is.
 As a whole, the curriculum and focus of their education is such a waste.
 90% of what she’s learning right now will be useless in her adult life.
 Please tell me who uses the formula for photosynthesis?
 Who has pulled out a piece of paper and pencil to work out a long division math problem?
 There are so many important things to learn, but they unfortunately aren’t taught in school.

 So, when asked to stay home or go in late, I often fold.
-Aside from the 4 mental health days I give them each year and the soon-to-be annual Sister Skip Day, I allow her additional absences and tardiness probably more than I should.
+Aside from the 4 mental health days I give them each year, I allow her additional absences and tardiness probably more than I should.
 Just last week, she asked me again to go in tardy the next day.
 She had just gone in late the week prior, so I started to get a little frustrated.
 A voice inside me whispers “you aren’t being a good parent, Kris.
 What are you teaching her by consistently allowing this behavior?”

 I told her this.
 To which, she replied with all the usual arguments of grades, useless knowledge, and glorious sleep and then also said “Mom, you don’t have to teach me anymore.
 You’ve done a good job.
 I’m done brewing.”